Ahmed-Mosharafa/AutoJourn-DemoECML2025/ReadMe.md

 ## Documentation

-You can find the poster we produced to present our project.
+You can find the poster we produced to present our project in the Winter_24_25 folder.

 ## paper

-You can find the paper we wrote.
+You can find the paper we wrote in the WS_24_25 folder.

 ## Application UI